landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 Identifying this function was pretty important for my reverse engineering process.
 I could now set breakpoints on the code which copies data to the output buffer and see who's calling this function when data is read from offsets I care about.

-I stepped through this code, set memory read breakpoints on data I didn't yet understand, and noted something interesting early on!
+I stepped through this code, set Memory Read breakpoints on data I didn't yet understand, and noted something interesting early on!

 Those "addresses" from the header (`0x139e585c`)?
-Those are actually passed to what I can only guess is a `Seek` routine which updates the `position` property of the file reader, then makes an indirect call to another function which **literally does nothing**.
+Those are actually passed to what I can only guess is a `Seek` routine which updates the `position` property of the file reader, which then makes an indirect call to another function that **literally does nothing**.

 The entire content of the function is: